Good protein, or just another one to leave out?

-By placing an order on the site following a our linkwe earn a small percentage. *
+When placing an order on the website following a our link, we earn a small percentage. *

-It's a brand that we appreciate, and that recently, when the opportunity arose, we took advantage of it.
+It's a brand that we appreciate, and when the opportunity arose recently, we took advantage of it.

 ?To work? with brands that we consider to be of good quality makes everything easier, and we are selective in this aspect.

-However, as we have already mentioned several times, impartiality is our goal in every analysis we do.
+However, as we have already mentioned several times, impartiality is our objective in all the analyzes we carry out.